 Are you good at noticing subtle details?
 Do you notice other people’s moods?
 Do these moods affect you?
 Are you easily overwhelmed when there is too much going on around you?
 Do you get overstimulated and perform worse when someone is looking at you?
 Do you also learn without realizing that you are learning?

-If you answered yes to any of these questions, chances are that you, like me, are a Highly Sensitive Person (HSP).
-Chances are that you have always known this, but never had a way of framing it for yourself.
-Your sensitivity might have been seen as a weakness, and so, you might have numbed parts of it.
-You might have tried to “toughen up” just as you were told, not realizing that your sensitivity is part of your inherited way of being.
+If you answered yes to these questions, chances are that you, like me, are a Highly Sensitive Person (HSP).
+Chances are that you have always known this, but never had a way of framing what this meant for yourself.
+Your might have been called “too sensitive” and your sensitivity might have been seen as a weakness.
+You might have tried to “toughen up” or numbed parts of yourself in an attempt to cope with this judgment.

 You are able to see and make associations that others might not even be conscious of.

-If you have had some kind of trauma in your past though, then that might be the reason why you find your sensitivity such hard work.
-Because you process things deeply and understand them in a nuanced way, you were likely deeply affected by trauma of any kind — physical abuse, an accident, an illness.
-Your task then is to get to the root of that trauma (with professional help) and gut out the after-effects of trauma.
+If you have had some kind of trauma in your past, that might be the reason why you find your sensitivity such hard work.
+Because you process things deeply, you were likely deeply affected by trauma of any kind — physical abuse, an accident, an illness.
+Your challenges is to get to the root of that trauma (with professional help) and gut out the after-effects of trauma.
 These are real after-shocks and you are likely suffering because your pain has gone deep.

 You might have never learnt enough about your sensitivity to see how it affects your life.
 You might have learnt bad habits that carry on till this day.
 And you might have internalized beliefs that other people have about sensitivity.